ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EDHOC External Authorization Data Registry # {#iana-edhoc-ead}

-IANA is asked to add the following entry to the "EDHOC External Authorization Data" registry defined in {{Section 9.5 of I-D.ietf-lake-edhoc}}.
+IANA is asked to add the following entry to the "EDHOC External Authorization Data" registry defined in {{Section 9.5 of RFC9528}}.

 The ead\_label = TBD and the ead\_value defines an access token in EAD\_3, with processing specified in {{AT-in-EAD}}.